Matt Olson Player Props: Braves vs. Reds

 Matt Olson At The Plate

-- He ranks 122nd in batting average, 54th in on base percentage, and 17th in slugging among the qualifying hitters in MLB play.
+- Among qualified hitters in MLB action, he ranks 122nd in batting average, 54th in on-base percentage, and 13th in slugging.

-- Olson has reached base via a hit in 46 games this year (of 74 played), and had multiple hits in 16 of those games.

-- Olson has picked up an RBI in 41.9% of his games this year, with two or more RBI in 17.6% of his games.
-He has also driven in three or more runs in six contests.
+- Olson has had an RBI in 32 games this year (42.7%), including 14 multi-RBI outings (18.7%).
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 52.7% of his games this year, with more than one run scored in 17.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.